lizz02/CIT281-lab08/README.md

 ## Objectives

-### Update server code to resond to client requests by fetching information from https://jsonplaceholder.typicode.com/photos/ using promises to ensure execution is comleted in the proper order
+### Update server code to respond to client requests by fetching information from https://jsonplaceholder.typicode.com/photos/ using promises to ensure execution is completed in the proper order

 ```
 // #1 TODO: Declare fastify object from fastify, and execute